Managing forced affection on children: Setting boundaries & teaching consent

 Grappling with consent?
 Learn how to educate your child about giving – and asking for – consent in this popular crash course about consent.

-A blogpost to show you how to start teaching consent to your child, with relevant information for children of all ages (from babies to teens).
+A blog post to show you how to start teaching consent to your child, with relevant information for children of all ages (from babies to teens).

-A blogpost that shows you how to teach body safety to your child.
+A blog post that shows you how to teach body safety to your child.

 Children’s books about consent to read with your child.